The Bok Prize

 Nominations must adhere to the following guidelines:

-- Nominations must be endorsed by the Head of the nominee’s academic unit, in consultation with their academic staff.
+- nominations must be endorsed by the Head of the nominee’s academic unit, in consultation with their academic staff.
 The Head should also certify that the applicant’s degree requirements have been completed during the previous calendar year.

-- Nominations must be submitted by the candidate’s supervisor.
+- nominations must be submitted by the candidate’s supervisor.

-Submissions should be emailed to the ASA Prizes and Awards Coordinator, Dr Tanya Hill – thill@museum.vic.gov.au.
+Nominations should be emailed to the ASA Prizes and Awards Coordinator, Dr Tanya Hill – thill@museum.vic.gov.au.

 An assessment committee nominated by the ASA Council will evaluate the submitted materials and make a recommendation to the ASA Council.
-The decision of the Council is final, including a decision not to award the prize in any given year.
+The decision of the ASA Council is final, including a decision not to award the prize in any given year.

 - 2023 – William McDonald (University of Western Australia)